Easy 2.8 mile loop through woods along Tomales Bay, on the Point Reyes peninsula.

 near waterways, mix through the other plants.
 Some sections of the trail

-are muddy, although a few short elevated walkways keep visitors out of
+are muddy, although a few short elevated walkways (and some carefully placed planks) keep visitors out of

 tea shrubs put forth white azalea-like flowers in late spring and early